buildspace/buildspace-projects/NFT_Collection/en/Section_1/Lesson_4_Create_A_Contract_That_Mints_NFTs.md

 Similarly — it'd be crazy to just write an NFT contract from complete scratch!
 You can explore the `ERC721` contract we're inheriting from [here](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/ERC721.sol).

-First, let's install OpenZeppelin contracts, with npm.
+First, let's install the OpenZeppelin contracts package with npm.
 Run this command in your terminal:

 ```
 npm install @openzeppelin/contracts